kangax/przilla/src/memory-bank/recentChanges.md

 ## April 26, 2025

+- **Critical Code Loss Incident: Test File Summarization/Omission**

+  - **Incident:** During a recent update to `src/app/(main)/components/WodViewer.test.tsx`, code was omitted and replaced with comments such as "rest of the helper function tests remain unchanged" and "omitted for brevity."
+  - **Root Cause:** Improper use of ellipsis/comments instead of providing the full, unabridged code content.
+This resulted in the loss of important test logic and documentation.
+  - **Corrective Action:** All code and documentation must always be included in full.
+Summarization, omission, or replacement with comments/ellipsis is strictly forbidden.
+This rule applies especially to test files and source code, but also to all documentation and memory bank files.
+The memory bank and system patterns have been updated to reinforce this rule and prevent future incidents.

 - **Mobile Sort Button Always Visible & Auth-Gated "Your Score" Sort:**
   - **Goal:** Ensure the mobile sort button is always visible, but the "Your Score" sort option is only available to logged-in users.
   - **Implementation:**